lerryalexanderelizondo/NFT/README.md

  The Foundation will enable a dapp platform where it will offer them the option of making available the distribution of certified tickets in NFT format to the events or concerts that they carry out for those who acquire it through the Foundation, the collectible of the Foundation will remain in their wallets.

+COLLECTIONS CONTENT OF information and dissemination

+ The content of the collections for those communication professionals who support the Foundation will be through various NFTs certificates that give them access to various activities and privileges.
+ These certificates are acquired through auctions, bidding, votes of certified members.
+Members who want to include a certificate of endorsement on content they develop outside of the Foundation will be able to do so through contracts on the dapp and will be able to convert it to NFT format for verification and disclosure by member industry communicators and disseminators.
+ Communicators and disseminators with knowledge of the themes of the collections are a fundamental part of the Foundation.
+A contract is enabled where a specific NFT will give you access to record and document the artist or professional to generate exclusive content for the Foundation.
+ This content works in the same way as musical NFTs where the best content developed by communicators and promoters will be rewarded.
+ The right to vote and the right to free opinion will be protected and promoted in the collections that are developed and it is not sought to degrade or develop a platform that generates conflicts between members, for this, measures will be taken such as leaving only a certain number of members visible. winners in the lists of the collections with the intention of not generating ridicule or emotional conflicts that generate any sport or situation where competition is the basis of NFT development.
+ The artists that are visible will be those that make up the main events in the different countries and regions.
+ NFT certified members in the collections of discos, nightclubs, events, concerts or festivals will have the privilege to participate in the auctions, bids, offers, donations and other privileges that the Foundation carries out with the content of the artists and the smart contracts for offer shows or face-to-face or digital.
+ Members will be supported through contracts to create the content they need in NFT format and will be helped to promote it.
+ The Foundation seeks to generate several investment funds so that in each area of ​​the professionals that make up the urban music and entertainment industry, specific donations or systems are provided that help others who are not members, such as the contracts offered by the loan fund so that new professionals are trained.
+ If one of the certified members, for example, wants to study music or any person who applies for a scholarship, support will be provided through the fund developed in blockchain as many education funding institutions currently work but totally transparent and public access based on the systems accounting offered by blockchains.
 .....................
 Sistema de donaciones de ayuda social basados en blockchains y el funcionamiento de los NFTs.